The Crumbling St. Agnes Hospital

 UPDATE / 07.24.08

 Frank Stasio of The State Of Things on WUNC recently aired a story about the history of black doctors and the recent apology by the AMA for the long history of excluding African Americans from its ranks.
 In the episode, the legend of Dr. Charles Drew was addressed.
-It was exposed as a myth that he died as a result of segregation.
+It was exposed as a myth that Jack Johnson died as a result of segregation.
 Additionally, it doesn’t appear that he even died at St. Agnes, but at a hospital in Burlington.

 Charles R. Drew was a black surgeon who pioneered techniques for preserving blood plasma that saved countless lives during World War II.
 Later he became medical director of Freedmen’s Hospital in Washington, D.C.
 In 1950, while driving three other black doctors to a conference in Alabama, Drew fell asleep at the wheel.
 The car swerved and rolled over, breaking his neck and crushing his chest.
 According to legend, he desperately needed a blood transfusion, but doctors at a hospital in Burlington, North Carolina, refused to admit him, and he died.